Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Experiments

 \section{Experiments}

-Our work is evaluated in the OpenAI Gym~\cite{gym} library with custom gym-minigrid~\cite{gym_minigrid} environments built to be extremely challenging if not given a detailed and extrinsic reward function.
-We compare the results of \edit{the H\edit{S}-RRT method} and our \edit{C}A-RRT method to the vanilla RRT method from Zhang et al.~\cite{zhan2018taking}.
-The new environments are publicly available in a forked repository.
+Our work is evaluated in the OpenAI Gym~\cite{gym} library with custom gym-minigrid~\cite{gym_minigrid} environments built to be extremely challenging if not given a detailed and extrinsic reward function. {We compare the results of our \edit{C}A-RRT method to the vanilla RRT method from Zhang et al.~\cite{zhan2018taking} and \edit{the H\edit{S}-RRT method} from Chang et al.~\cite{chang2019reveal}}.